“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-This MSc in Digital Dental Technology aims to meet the dental industry’s need for professionals skilled in advanced dental technology manufacturing techniques.
-Combining essential knowledge from the fields of materials science, engineering, biomedical engineering, leadership and management, this course is ideal if you are a dental technician or clinical professional seeking to take your already considerable knowledge of dental technology to postgraduate level.
+This MSc in Digital Dental Technology aims to meet the dental industry's need for professionals skilled in advanced dental technology manufacturing techniques.
+Combining essential knowledge from the fields of digital dental technology, materials science, research, leadership and management, this course is ideal if you are a dental technician or clinical professional seeking to take your already considerable knowledge of dental technology to the postgraduate level.

 Mode of Study:

-Studying this interdisciplinary course will help to develop your understanding of how principles and techniques from different fields such as engineering, materials science, and computer-aided design and manufacturing (CAD/CAM) can be brought together to advance dental technology.
-We’ll support you as you gain a solid understanding of essential engineering principles, enhance your knowledge of dental biomaterials and fabrication, and explore essential areas of biomedicine, such as tissue engineering and regenerative medicine.
-We also hope to inspire you to see how these different disciplines can be combined to drive future innovations in dental technology, as well as provide you with a sound background in research methodology and critical thinking that will support you if choose to a career in dental research and development.
+Studying this course will help to develop your understanding of how principles and techniques from different fields, such as engineering, materials science, and computer-aided design and manufacturing (CAD/CAM), can be brought together to advance dental technology.
+We'll provide you with a sound background in research methodology and critical thinking that will support you if you choose a career in dental research and development.